yclas/documentation/change-website-icon-favicon.md

 ![Wikipedia_favicon_in_Firefox_on_KDE](//open-classifieds.com/wp-content/uploads/2014/04/Wikipedia_favicon_in_Firefox_on_KDE.png)

 <br>
-Yclas makes it easy for you to upload your favicon.
-Now, it's possible to upload it directly from your panel.
+Yclas makes it easy for you to upload your favicon because it's possible to upload it directly from your panel.

 **Follow the next steps to add a favicon:**